Lawyer in Bangladesh

 A Bangladeshi lawyer is termed an advocate when he or she enters the Bar.
 Law students can train abroad, including as barristers in the United Kingdom; as well as in other countries; and return to enroll as advocates in the Bangladeshi bar.

 The Bangladesh Bar Council and the Bangladesh Supreme Court Bar Association are the leading lawyers‘ societies in the country.
-Many of Asia’s leading lawyers. such as former Amnesty International chief Irene Khan, have been Bangladeshi.
+Many of Asia’s leading lawyers.
+Former Amnesty International chief Irene Khan has been Bangladeshi.